By Kate Vitasek

 Complex sourcing initiatives demand nuanced and collaborative bidding strategies.
 While streamlining and automating your bid process may be effective in helping an organisation get through the supplier selection process more quickly, it often does not work well for more strategic and complex supplier relationships.
 Instead, organisations should turn to more modern and collaborative bidding methods to unlock the potential of co-creating an optimised solution with your potential suppliers and help the buyer determine suppliers with a high degree of cultural fit – something essential for highly strategic longer-term supplier relationships.

 About the Author

-Kate Vitasek is an international authority on the art, science and practice of highly collaborative business relationships.
-Kate’s award-winning research at the University of Tennessee has led to the Vested® business model for highly collaborative relationships and has been featured on CNN International, Bloomberg, NPR, and Fox Business News.
-She is the author of seven books and her work has been featured in over 300 articles including Harvard Business Review, Chief Executive Magazine, and Forbes.
+Kate Vitasek is an international authority on the art, science, and practice of highly collaborative business relationships.
+Kate’s Vested® business model for highly collaborative relationships has been featured on CNN International, Bloomberg, NPR, and Fox Business News.
+She is the author of seven books, and her work has been featured in over 300 articles, including Harvard Business Review, Chief Executive Magazine, and Forbes.